AndresF49/pdfMerge/README.md

 # pdfMerge

-A simple GUI built with Python to merge together PDFs in a specific order for the Physics Business Office
+A simple script in Python with a GUI to merge together PDFs in a specific order for the Physics Business Office

 mergePDFs takes in the folder path and merges all PDFs in a specific priority for End of Fiscal Year Reports.